digital-blueprint/handbook/docs/blueprints/sublibrary.md

       source_attribute: co-alma-patron-id
 ```

+We map in the "mail" and "co-alma-patron-id" attributes from LDAP so we can use
+them in the sublibrary bundle.

 **relay-core-connector-ldap-bundle:**

+This bundle provides LDAP connections which can be used by all LDAP bundles.

 Fill out the `LDAP_*` environment variables in `.env.local`.
 If needed adjust the encryption method in `config/packages/relay_core_connector_ldap.yaml`: